 One of the first things you'll want to do is to connect with your pi-top[4] to start using it!

-This guide covers how to make a connection to your pi-top from another computer to use interfaces such as VNC or Further Link coding.
+This guide covers how to make a network connection to your pi-top from another computer to use interfaces such as VNC or Further Link coding.
 For this you will arrange a shared network with the pi-top and then access the pi-top using it's IP address.
+There is also a Bluetooth connection method available for the coding connection from Further, and HDMI monitor connections for accessing the desktop.

 If you're booting up your pi-top for the first time, please visit this page to get started.

-Several methods to make this connection listed below.
+Several methods to make the connection from another computer to your pi-top are listed below.
 Usually it's best to start with a cable or the 'AP' WiFi hotspot and then if you want you can use that connection to transfer the pi-top to your regular WiFi network for added convenience.
 If you have a screen and keyboard connected to your pi-top you could add to to your regular WiFi network straight away.

 After you're connected with your pi-top, you'll need it's IP address to access it.
 You can find this in the pi-top's Miniscreen menu, it's a set of 4 numbers separated by dots such as 192.168.1.1 or 172.10.3.5.